The Hawkesbury River is located just north of Sydney.

-Today the fishing and oyster farming industries are still important in Hawkesbury River.
+Today the fishing and oyster farming industries are still important here.
 (Though the Pacific Oyster Mortality Syndrome wiped out the oyster industry in 2013.
 They’re still trying to recover today).

-Because the land on each side of the lower Hawkesbury River was too rugged to colonise for farming, the river is now only bordered with National Parks and a few old townships.
+Because the land on each side of the lower river was too rugged to colonise for farming, the river is now only bordered with National Parks and a few old townships.
 Thus it’s a great spot to relax.

 If you’d like to explore the river, a few day cruises depart from Brooklyn, Palm Beach and Gosford.
 And they're all excellent.
 These are great options...

-Aboard you learn about the history of the Hawkesbury River, see stunning landscapes and eat yummy food.
+Aboard these cruises you learn about the history of the river, see stunning landscapes and eat yummy food.